 When configured as an AI, primary attitude and slip are always displayed.
 The unused portions of the display area can be customized by the pilot to show a variety of textual and graphical data-overlay fields.
-Up to three
+Up to three pages may be customized by the pilot while the last page presents a fully decluttered view of only attitude and slip or control of a compatible uAvionix ADS-B transponder such as the tailBeaconX.

 When configured as a Directional Gyro (DG), non-slaved direction of flight information is presented.
-The non-slaved direction can be manually adjusted by pilot input or may be optionally slaved to GPS track.
+The non-slaved direction can be manually adjusted by pilot input, aided by the optional AV-Mag accessory, or may be optionally slaved to GPS track.
 Multiple display presentations, including compass rose, GPS HSI, and GPS arc views can be selected by the pilot.
 The unused portions of the display area can similarly be configured for a variety of textual data overlays.

-With an optional AV-Link accessory, the AV-30-C can be configured as a Multi-Function Display (MFD) that displays traffic from ADS-B receivers.
-MFD and DG modes are accessible when the AV-30-C is configured as a DG.
+With an optional AV-Link accessory, the AV-30-E can be configured as a Multi-Function Display (MFD) that displays traffic from ADS-B receivers.
+MFD and DG modes are accessible when the AV-30-E is configured as a DG.
 As with other operating modes, the last page provides a reversionary AI.

-With an optional AV-HSI accessory, the AV-30-C can be configured as a Course Deviation Indicator (CDI).
+With an optional AV-HSI accessory, the AV-30-E can be configured as a Course Deviation Indicator (CDI).
 Two CDI pages are available, with the third providing a reversionary AI.
 As with other modes, unused portions of the display area can be configured with textual data overlays.